 - Distance education – If you plan to take courses with a foreign law school through an online program, you should read section 7 (Mode of Study) of the NCA’s policies before you begin.

 When you choose to study abroad, you should consider which province or territory you want to practise in once you return to Canada.

 If you plan to practise in any province or territory other than Quebec, you should study in a country where the legal tradition is primarily common law.
-For a list of countries where common law and other types of law are practised, refer to Appendices A and B of the NCA’s Policies.
+For a list of countries where common law and other types of law are practised, refer to the Jurisdiction and legal tradition document on the Resources page.